 All those attacks (on hand-marked and on BMD-marked paper ballots) are fairly low-tech.
-There are also higher-tech ways of producing ballots indistinguishable from BMD-marked ballots for substitution into the ballot box if there is inclusive above a ballot are tracted and the substitution into the ballot box if there is typically a BMD or a DRE.
+There are also higher-tech ways of producing ballots indistinguishable from BMD-marked ballots for substitution into the ballot box if there is inadequate chain-of-custody protection.

+- Accessible voting technology.
+When hand-marked paper ballots are used with PCOS, there is (as required by law) also an accessible voting technology available in the polling place for voters unable to mark a paper ballot with a pen.
+This is typically a BMD or a DRE.
 When the accessible voting technology is not the same as what most voters vote on-when it is used by very few voters-it may happen that the accessible technology is ill-maintained or even (in some polling places) not even properly set up by pollworkers.
 This is a real problem.
 One proposed solution is to require all voters to use the same BMD or all-in-one technology.
 But the failure of some election officials to properly maintain their accessible equipment is not a good reason to adopt BMDs for all voters.
 Among other things, it would expose all voters to the security flaws described above.
 Other advocates object to the idea that disabled voters must use a different method of marking ballots, arguing that their rights are thereby violated.
 Both HAVA and ADA require reasonable accommodations for voters with physical and cognitive impairments, but neither law requires that those accommodations must be used by all voters.
-To best enable and facilitate participation by all voters, each voter should be provided with a means of casting a vote best suited to their abilities.
+To best enable and facilitate participation by all voters, each voter should be provided with a means of casting a vote best suited to their abilities. - Ballot printing costs.
+Preprinted optical-scan ballots cost 20-50 cents each.